 Seymour is a somewhat small town located in the state of Tennessee.
-With a population of 11,410 people and three constituent neighborhoods, Seymour is the 53rd largest community in Tennessee.
+With a population of 14,705 people and five constituent neighborhoods, Seymour is the 39th largest community in Tennessee.

 Unlike some towns, Seymour isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Seymour are a mix of both white- and blue-collar jobs.
 Overall, Seymour is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Seymour who work in office and administrative support (20.11%), sales jobs (12.07%), and teaching (7.48%).
+There are especially a lot of people living in Seymour who work in office and administrative support (14.90%), healthcare (10.48%), and sales jobs (9.67%).

-The per capita income in Seymour in 2010 was $27,322, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,288 for a family of four.
+The per capita income in Seymour in 2018 was $29,389, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $117,556 for a family of four.
 However, Seymour contains both very wealthy and poor people as well.

 The people who call Seymour home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seymour residents report their race to be White, followed by Asian.
-Important ancestries of people in Seymour include Irish, German, Dutch, and Italian.
+Important ancestries of people in Seymour include Irish, English, German, Italian, and Scots-Irish.

 The most common language spoken in Seymour is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include Italian and Polish.